-Sure, it’s important to focus on the competition, however if you want to see sales increase quickly you’ll want to focus on a solution to the “status quo bias”.
+Sure, it’s important to focus on the competition, but if you want to see sales increase quickly, you’ll want to focus on a solution to the “status quo bias”.

 The best way to answer this question is to gain commitment with solid logic.
 Help your buyer truly understand the problems that make change more than a good idea – a necessity.
-The buyers’ problems are a core element of the sale and (if properly communicated will become one of their primary buying motivators).
+The buyers’ problems are a core element of the sale.
+If properly communicated, problem solving will become one of their primary buying motivators.

 Here are some things you can do to build a case for change…

-Find Problems – Sales 101 teaches you to be a problem solver.
-In today’s B2B sales environment being a problem finder is just as important.
-If you can genuinely uncover problems your prospect has, it gives you the authority to also help them find a solution.
+Sales 101 teaches you to be a problem solver.
+In today’s B2B sales environment, being a problem finder is just as important.
+If you can genuinely uncover problems for your prospect, you gain the authority to also help them find a solution.

 This can be a significant advantage.
-As we know, buyers today are typically 60% – 70% into the sales process before they ever talk to a sales person.
-If you can proactively get in front of this process you are ahead of the competition and most importantly have an opportunity to answer the question WHY CHANGE.
+Buyers are typically 60% – 70% into the sales process before they ever talk to a sales person.
+If you can proactively get in front of this process, you are ahead of the competition.
+Most importantly, you have an opportunity to answer the question,”Why Change?”.